 Hillwalking at Chesthill

-Scotland offers excellent hillwalking, however Summer and Autumn are important times for deer stalking, which is essential for sustainable deer management.
+Scotland offers excellent hillwalking, however Summer and Autumn are important times for deer welfare and management, essential for sustainable deer management.

 The deer management programme here is very important to the livelihoods of local people and our employees and the welfare of the deer herd, so we would ask you to respect the guidance we offer.

 Walking needs to be fitted into the estate business programme and has to be managed.
 Responsible access is a public privilege.

 The estate is subject to ever increasing access which is affecting wildlife operations and our estate business throughout the year.
 We would ask you to cooperate with the estate to mitigate these adverse environmental impacts.
 A sensible balance is needed if the uplands here are to remain sustainable (90 % of the estate being open hill moorland).
 These barren open areas support ground nesting birds, (ptarmigan, a few grouse, dotterel and plover, raptors) as well as other wildlife.